DPS PvP Rankings / Tier List for Wrath of the Lich King Classic

 This guide will focus on rankings for the Arena, where 2v2, 3v3, and 5v5 matches occur.
 Doing well increases your team's rating, and the higher you go, the more points will be gained upon the weekly reset.
 These points can then be used to buy arena gear, which mirrors PvE gear in item level, but with some item budget allocated to Resilience and PvP-oriented set bonuses.

 We will be ranking each DPS class available in Wrath below, alongside a short explanation on the reasoning behind its position.
-This list will be kept updated as Wrath progresses, in order to always reflect the current meta healer ranks.
+This list will be kept updated as Wrath progresses, in order to always reflect the current meta DPS ranks.

 PvP DPS Rankings Summary